sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Let them know that they'll get introduced about 5 minutes into the story.

-After the first two PCs have had a chance to inspect their surroundings, and maybe have a dialogue with each other, introduce the 3rd PC
+After the first two PCs have had a chance to orient themselves to their surroundings, and maybe have a dialogue with each other, introduce the 3rd PC

 > [Addressing guard]
-> _ (guard), you are a guard.
+> _ (guard), you are a guard, but also a prisoner awaiting your doom.
-> You're the newest hire in Sarukkan's staff, but you're already thinking of
-> finding different work.
-There's some sketchy stuff going on here.
-You're
-> not too sure what exactly, since you mostly patrol the yard, but you're
-> sure you heard the sounds of women crying when you patrolled near the
-> cellar door a couple days ago.
 >
-> You got called into the house just now.
-Apparently a guest of the ball
-> had been assaulted and stripped of their clothing.
-The culprit might still
-> be inside, so Yogran the Rat, a high-ranking guard, pulled you from valet
-> duty to help him investigate.
+> You were the newest hire in Sarukkan's staff, but you don't think you'll
+> even get that first payday.
+On day one, you had already noticed some sketchy
+> stuff going on here.
 >
-> As you climb to the top of the service stairs, arriving at the 3rd floor,
-> Yogran orders you to peek your head into the chamber.
+> Your supervisor, Yogran the Rat had assigned you the simple duty of yard
+> patrol, and when you passed by the cellar you could swear you heard the
+> sounds of women crying.
+Yogran sternly rebuffed the complaint you made,
+> and then he set you up.
 >
-> You've heard the rumors, Sarukkan cloisters himself away in there,
-> experimenting with dark magic.
-Some say, communing with the dead.
-> All staff are forbidden to enter his chamber, many agree a curse will
-> befall anyone that does.
+> [Ask the player]
+> What's the offense that Sarukkan has zero tolerance for his employees?
 >
+> [Describe the way Yogran the Rat set up the player's character using that
+> offense]
+>
+> The last thing you remember is being told that your soul will be used
+> as fuel in a dark ritual on the night of the ball.
+>
+> You awaken now in Sarukkan's chamber, roused from your sleep by the sound
+> of two voices.
+You can speak, but your arms and legs are bound.
+>
+> [Ask the player]
+> Where in the room are they storing you?
+>
 > What do you do?

+# The Game Loop

+Deckahedron World has 2 main types of activities, "downtime" activities, and "adventure" activities.
+Downtime activities are about decisions where the costs and benefits are known upfront, like shopping, healing, and studying.
+Adventure activities involve risk, exploration, and confrontation.

+Playing Deckahedron World will have the whole table transitioning between downtime activities and adventure activities in a "loop".
+Adventuring will incur costs on the characters in the form of injury, damage to items, and lost charges to magic items, but it will also let the players build up resources like green tokens and wealth.
+When injuries and treasures have built up, the players will seek a steading to salve their hurts and exchange their loot for new, exciting gear, and learn new skills.
+With that done, the players should be excited to try out their new skills and gear, and thus head out again for adventure.

+Each transition gives the GM a lot of opportunity to shape the narrative, so transitions should be considered as a way to move towards earning a point in the *Good Bank*.

+## Downtime

+`TODO - restrict rest to 1 day`

+`TODO - new Risk Driver cards`

+## Adventure

+`where the motivations are resolved`

 # Guidance